 Obviously, there is no hard and fast rule on when you should plan each step of your trip.
 I know some travelers that are extremely spontaneous, planning international trips just a few weeks in advance.
 Others, including me, prefer planning long in advance.
 While this timeline leans closer to planning in advance, we tried not to go overboard in that regard.

 Planning a trip solely to Tokyo Disney Resort is akin to Disneyland rather than Walt Disney World.
-There are no FastPasses to reserve online and same day dining reservations are often available.
+There are few things inside the parks to reserve months in advance and same day dining reservations are often available.
 Tokyo Disney Resort doesn’t have many deadlines to be wary of or plans that need to be made well in advance.
 With that said, any time you save in not having to plan well in advance for Tokyo Disney Resort is likely lost in planning on going to a new country.

 If you have read any of our other Japan related posts then you know that we are big advocates of traveling outside of Tokyo Disney Resort.
 There are incredible cities, historical sites and beautiful nature to explore.
 Narrowing down what to see for however long your trip is may be the hardest part of planning and, frankly, it’s hard to put a time frame on that.
 Unlike planning a trip to Disneyland and Disney World, doing a good amount of research before traveling will be necessary if you are unfamiliar with Japan.
 Travel Caffeine is a great online resource to several cities in Japan.
 We also like the Lonely Planet Japan Guide.

 Considering that most reading this will be planning to see other cities throughout Japan, we will be basing our timeline around that.
-I should say that this is also based for those that live in North America.
-While some steps will fit in with those in other continents (especially Europe) others will not.
+I should say that this is also based for those that live outside of Asia.
 Let’s get to it!

 6+ Months Out